anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### Problem Statement 2

-**When a first delivery order goes wrong (late, cold, or mishandled), new customers want a fair shot at trusting the platform, but they receive only a token ₹50 credit (not a refund) and no follow-up outreach** — evidenced by QuickBites data showing that out of 50 signed-up customers, 4 never placed a single order before churning, and of the 4 customers who placed exactly one order, 2 never came back, AND 2/6 interviews (Anjali directly, Vikram via his cousin) describing one bad first delivery as the sole reason they permanently uninstalled.
+**When a first delivery order goes wrong (late, cold, or mishandled), new customers want a reasonable shot at trusting the platform, but they receive only a token ₹50 credit (not a refund) and no follow-up outreach** — evidenced by QuickBites data showing that out of 50 signed-up customers, 4 never placed a single order before churning, and of the 4 customers who placed exactly one order, 2 never came back, AND 2/6 interviews (Anjali directly, Vikram via his cousin) describing one bad first delivery as the sole reason they permanently uninstalled.

 ### Problem Statement 3

-**When a restaurant's delivery arrives late, restaurant partners want their rating to reflect actual food/service quality, but delivery-caused delays currently drag the restaurant's own rating down with them** — evidenced by QuickBites data showing orders that arrived 15+ minutes late averaged 2.67 stars, compared to 4.39 stars for on-time orders (146 late orders vs. 209 on-time, out of 355 delivered), AND 1/6 interviews (Rohan) giving a firsthand account of exactly this: his own order was rated poorly specifically because it arrived late, even though he says the food itself was fine.
+**When a restaurant's delivery arrives late, restaurant partners want their rating to reflect actual food/service quality, but delivery-caused delays currently drag the restaurant's own rating down with them** — evidenced by QuickBites data showing orders that arrived 15+ minutes late averaged 2.67 stars, compared to 4.39 stars for on-time orders (146 late orders vs. 209 on-time, out of 355 delivered), AND 1/6 interviews (Rohan) said this: his own order was rated poorly specifically because it arrived late, even though he says the food itself was fine.

 ### Appendix: Additional single-source signals (not counted as formal Problem Statements)